storj/storj/docs/design/storagenode-graceful-exit.md

 	```
 - Update bandwidth usage monitors to ignore `PieceAction_PUT_EXIT` bandwidth actions
 - Add GracefulExit service
-  - Checks for any records in `completed_exit_orders` that were processed, but not commited to the satellite.
+  - Checks for any records in `exit_orders` that were processed, but not commited to the satellite.
 If records exist, it should send a new  `ProcessOrdersRequest` to the satellite and remove the records in `exit_orders` on success.
-  - Calls satellite `GracefulExit.GetPutOrders` and iterates over the orders in batchs
+  - Calls satellite `GracefulExit.GetPutOrders` and iterates over the order limits in batchs
-    - If `PutOrdersResponse.exit_completed` is true, then the process should update `exit_status.completed_at` and stop processing exit orders for this satellite
+    - If `PutOrdersResponse.exit_completed` is true, then the process should update `exit_status.completed_at` and `exit_status.completed_exit_signature` values and stop processing exit orders for this satellite
-    - Else if `GracefulExit.GetPutOrders` is empty and `PutOrdersResponse.exit_completed` is false, the process should skip processing exit orders for this satellite for a specified time.
-TODO: hour? day?
+    - Else if `GracefulExit.GetPutOrders` is empty and `PutOrdersResponse.exit_completed` is false, the process should skip processing exit orders for this satellite until time >= `PutOrdersResponse.next_execution`
     - Else
-      - Pushes the pieces to the storage node identified in the order using piecestore and persists order limit and piece hash or failure to `exit_orders`.
+      - Pushes the pieces to the storage node identified in the order limit using piecestore and persists order limit and piece hash or failure to `exit_orders`.
 This is used to track processed orders that have not yet committed to the satellite.
-      - On success, add order with the piece hash response to `ProcessOrdersRequest.completed`
+      - On success, add order limit with the piece hash response to `ProcessOrdersRequest.completed`
-      - On failure, the order should be added to `ProcessOrdersRequest.failed`
+      - On failure, the order limit should be added to `ProcessOrdersRequest.failed`
+        - If the failure is due to a missing piece on the exiting node, the `FailedPutOrder.failure_status_code` should be set to NOT_FOUND.
+Other failures TBD
     - Sends `ProcessOrdersRequest` using the satellite `ProcessOrders` endpoint
       - On success...
-        - Removes the successful orders from `exit_orders`
+        - Removes the successful order limits from `exit_orders`
         - Updates `bytes_deleted` with the number of bytes deleted
         - Deletes the pieces that were successfully moved
-      - On failure (ex. satellite is unavailable), successful orders stored in `exit_orders` should be reprocessed on the next iteration
+      - On failure (ex. satellite is unavailable), successful orders limits stored in `exit_orders` should be reprocessed on the next iteration
   - Execution intervals and batch sizes should be configurable

 ## Open Questions